 Forward-thinking companies began to realize the value of centrally managing, and ultimately protecting, machine identities early on.
 And now, we’re seeing an increasing number of the world’s leading organizations getting serious about protecting their machine identities.

-Venafi, currently recognized industry leader in machine identity protection, recently released a press release revealing a promising shift in current market trends and Venafi’s commitment to support them.
+Venafi, industry leader in machine identity protection, recently released a press statement revealing a promising shift in current market trends and Venafi’s commitment to support them.
 The data shows significant improvement in awareness of and participation in protecting machine identities.
 According to the press release, Venafi has seen a 50% increase in subscriptions with 95% renewals.
 The company also closed a $100 million round of financing, led by TCV, dedicated to creating new cybersecurity developments in machine identity protection for the Global 5000.

 Palo Alto-based CEO Jeff Hudson states,